OpenPrinting/cups/SECURITY.md

 Supported Versions
 ------------------

-All production releases of this software are subject to this security policy.
-A production release is tagged and given a semantic version number of the form:

-    MAJOR.MINOR.PATCH

-where "MAJOR" is an integer starting at 1 and "MINOR" and "PATCH" are integers starting at 0.
-A feature release has a "PATCH" value of 0, for example:
+This security policy only applies to production releases of this software.
+A production release is tagged and given a semantic version number of the form "MAJOR.MINOR.PATCH" where "MAJOR" is an integer starting at 1 and "MINOR" and "PATCH" are integers starting at 0.

-    1.0.0
-    1.1.0
-    2.0.0

-Beta releases and release candidates are *not* prodution releases and use semantic version numbers of the form:

-    MAJOR.MINORbNUMBER
-    MAJOR.MINORrcNUMBER

-where "MAJOR" and "MINOR" identify the new feature release version number and "NUMBER" identifies a beta or release candidate number starting at 1, for
-example:

-    1.0b1
-    1.0b2
-    1.0rc1

-> *Note:* This security policy only applies to production releases.
-A security
-> vulnerability that only affects unreleased code will be fixed immediately
+> *Note:* Please report security vulnerabilities that only affect unreleased
-> without coordination.
-Vendors *should not* package and release unstable
-> snapshots, beta releases, or release candidates of this software.
+> code as regular bugs.

 Is the Issue a Bug or a Security Vulnerability?